Frequently Asked Questions

 Q. Where can I go to have my child safety seat inspected or installed?

-A. You can visit the National Highway Traffic Safety Administration's Child Safety Seat Inspection Station Locator website to find a location near you.
+A. The Alexandria Sheriff’s Office provides child safety seat inspections for City residents.
+This free service is available by appointment only.
+Those in need of services should call 703.746.4114 during regular business hours.
+A deputy trained in child safety seat inspection and installation will follow-up to schedule an appointment.
+You can also visit the National Highway Traffic Safety Administration's Child Safety Seat Inspection Station Locator website to find a location near you.
 The Alexandria Fire Department does not have a child safety seat installation and inspection program.

 Q. I see an above ground fuel tank at one of your fire stations.
 Is this safe?